ritza-co/Codecov/Codecov Pytest Draft.md

 pytest --cov=myapp --cov-report=xml
 ```

-This will create an htmlcov directory containing an html report you can open in your browser for deeper analysis.
+This will create an `htmlcov` directory containing an `HTML` report you can open in your browser for deeper analysis.

 ![html coverage report](./images/pytest/codecov-pytest-coverage-html.png)